Trusted WordPress tutorials, when you need them most.

 Saving custom CSS code for your theme in site editor

-Don’t forget to click on the ‘Save’ button to store your changes when you are finished.
+Don’t forget to click the ‘Save’ button to store your changes when finished.

-If you are using a classic WordPress theme, then you can add your custom CSS in the theme customizer.
+If you use a classic WordPress theme, you can add your custom CSS in the theme customizer.

 Simply go to the Appearance » Customize page and then click on the ‘Additional CSS’ tab.